peter.bike

 San Bruno station has two side platforms, elevated above ground level.

-A ramp is at the north and south end of both of the platforms.
-An elevator is near the north end of both of the platforms.
+A ramp is at the north and south end of both platforms.
+An elevator is near the north end of both platforms.

 Millbrae has two side platforms.

-The northbound platform is only accessible from the street (to the west) via a bridge.
-Each side of the bridge has an elevator and stairs.
+The northbound platform is only accessible from the street via a bridge.
+Each side of the bridge has an elevator.
 The northbound platform also has fare gates for BART, allowing you to transfer directly to a northbound BART train.

 If transferring from Caltrain to BART going northbound, no ramp or elevator is required in the transition from Caltrain to BART.
 If transferring from BART to Caltrain going southbound, use of the bridge over the Caltrain tracks is required.
 At least 4 minutes are needed to transfer from BART to Caltrain, to account for the time it takes to get to the first elevator, wait for it, ride the elevator, cross the bridge, wait for the second elevator, ride the second elevator, and get to the mini-high on the southbound Caltrain platform.